 Private Property

-Property rights are generally well protected in Indonesia, but their documentation and registration remain volatile.
-In the land sector, hundreds of conflicts, particularly in the plantation sector and around government infrastructure projects, destabilize the country.
-President Jokowi tried to address long-existing property registration problems by distributing land ownership and usage certificates to citizens and legal entities that had previously attempted, unsuccessfully, to acquire them.
-While his critics dismissed this action as a publicity stunt, the program helped to formalize land rights in Indonesia.
+Property rights are generally well protected in Indonesia, but documentation and registration remain unreliable.
+In the land sector, hundreds of conflicts, particularly in plantations and around government infrastructure projects, destabilize the country.
+President Jokowi sought to address long-standing property registration problems by distributing land ownership and use certificates to citizens and legal entities that had previously tried unsuccessfully to obtain them.
+Critics dismissed the action as a publicity stunt, but the program in fact helped to formalize land rights in Indonesia.

 Property rights

-Generally, the Indonesian state supports private enterprises, which are seen as the main engines of economic production alongside state-owned enterprises.
-In fact, the government assigns a significant role to investments by private businesses and acknowledges their role in its long-term economic planning.
+Generally, the Indonesian state supports private enterprises, viewing them as primary engines of economic production alongside state-owned enterprises.
+The government assigns significant weight to private investment and recognizes its importance in long-term economic planning.

-According to a recent ADB report, over 50% of Indonesia’s private sector companies, primarily micro and small enterprises, operate in the informal sector.
-The existence of such a substantial informal sector weakens productivity growth over time and ultimately diminishes the country’s global competitiveness.
+According to a recent Asian Development Bank (ADB) report, more than 50% of Indonesia’s private sector companies, primarily micro and small enterprises, operate in the informal sector.
+Such a substantial informal sector weakens productivity growth over time and ultimately diminishes Indonesia’s global competitiveness.

 Private enterprise